 Conclusion

-Deleting an eSIM is easy, but only do it when the plan is exhausted or you won't reuse it: for all other cases, deactivating is the safe and reversible option.
-Always check the balance before deleting, and if you make a mistake, contact support as soon as possible.
-And for your next trip, you have the entire range of eSIMs ready to install in 1 minute in our catalog.
+Deleting an eSIM is easy, but only do so when the plan is used up or you won't reuse it: for all other cases, deactivating is the safe and reversible option.
+Always check the balance before deleting and, if you make a mistake, contact support as soon as possible.
+And for your next trip, PuraSim has over 200 destinations in its catalog with eSIMs ready to install in 1 minute and 24/7 support via email and WhatsApp in your language; if you're traveling across the continent, check out the eSIM for Europe before deleting the one you already have, just in case it's still useful.